jovsa/jovsa.github.io/_posts/2022-01-10-notes-3-act-story-structure.md

 --
 * [public speaking](https://www.youtube.com/watch?v=k8GvTgWtR7o)
   * Engaging with the audience: you think X, but guess what?
     * Provocative question: You think this?
-Well, guess what
+Well, guess what.
+Then drop something new

 ---
 Jordan Peterson